dictation-toolbox/unimacro/README.md

 # Unimacro
-#note for the python packagng files were copied from https://github.com/pypa/sampleproject
+# Note: for the python packaging files were copied from https://github.com/pypa/sampleproject

 [The source for this project is available here][https://github.com/dictation-toolbox/natlink].